-- Since October 1, 2020, all bicycle users in Fukuoka Prefecture are required to purchase bicycle insurance.
-Check your insurance coverage status and be sure to purchase insurance if you are not yet enrolled. - As of April 1, 2023, everyone obligation to make the best efforts to wear a helmet when riding a bicycle.
-Protect your life by wearing a helmet. - O Cyclists must ride on the left side of the road, and in areas where sidewalks and automobile lanes are separated, please make sure to ride in the bicycle lane. - When using a pedestrian crossing, be careful not to interfere with or frighten pedestrians. - O Pedestrians have priority on sidewalks; proceed slowly on road-side.
-Excessive speed may lead to accidents. - O Never ride while under the influence of alcohol, two-to-a-bicycle, ride side by side, or without lights in the evening / at night! - O Never ride while using a mobile phone, headphones at loud volume, etc., or while holding an open umbrella! - \bigcirc Slow down when exiting the gate and watch for pedestrians. - There have been frequent rear-end accidents involving cars and motorcycles.
-Sudden lane changes, which are the main cause of such accidents, are very dangerous and should be avoided. - O Bicycles must not be parked anywhere other than the designated areas!
+- Cyclists must ride on the left side of the road, and in areas where sidewalks and automobile lanes are separated, please make sure to ride in the bicycle lane.
+When using a pedestrian crossing, be careful not to interfere with or frighten pedestrians. - O Pedestrians have priority on sidewalks; proceed slowly on road-side.
+Excessive speed may lead to accidents. - O Never ride while under the influence of alcohol, two-to-a-bicycle, ride side by side, or without lights in the evening / at night! - O Never ride while using a mobile phone, headphones at loud volume, etc., or while holding an open umbrella! - $\bigcirc$ Slow down when exiting the gate and watch for pedestrians. - There have been frequent rear-end accidents involving cars and motorcycles.
+Sudden lane changes, which are the main cause of such accidents, are very dangerous and should be avoided. - Bicycles must not be parked anywhere other than the designated areas!
 Bicycles left unattended on campus will be moved to the bicycle parking area, or removed, as soon as they are found.